Sarthakbhangade55/CodeAlpha_Exploratory-Data-Analysis-EDA-/README.md

 ## 📄 License

-This project was created for educational and internship purposes.
+This project is created for educational and internship purposes.